CigarsSmoker/Clone/Per-scope-switches.md

 Similarly, referrer spoofing has been transformed from global setting into a per-scope setting, so that you can now disable/enable it specifically on a per-scope basis.
 The setting in the _Privacy_ tab is still there, and its purpose is to control referrer spoofing for the global scope (`*`).

 The logic behind referrer spoofing is simpler now: it's whether the switch referrer spoofing is turned on, and whether the domain of the referrer URL is third-party to the domain of the request URL.
 Whether the domain of the URL of a request is whitelisted is now irrelevant.

+Also, notice that now I use the term "spoofing".
+Whereas before the referrer string was blanked, the referrer information will now be foiled will now be replaced by the root URL derived from the URL of the request.
+For example, if the URL of a request is `http://www.example.com/blahblahblah/boring.html` and the referrer is `http://google.com`, the referrer will be spoofed using the `http://www.example.com/` string.